Contact The Board

 Donna‘s connection to the environment started as a child growing up on her family’s farm in southwestern Ontario.
 Her outdoor interests guided her to a BSc degree in Biology and Anthropology at Trent University in Peterborough, Ontario.
 Donna’s early career work in wildlife biology involved diverse experiences including relocating bears, wetland inventories, deer check stations, and studying moose in Algonquin Park.
 She also worked as a news and nature photographer completing courses at Sheridan College of Applied Arts and Technology.

 After moving to BC, she continued her education at SFU and completed her B. Ed with an Environmental minor.
-She joined EEPSA at that time and has continued to be actively involved in teacher engagement /pro-d activities, as well as serving as EEPSA secretary for the past nine years.
+She joined EEPSA at that time and has continued to be actively involved in teacher engagement /pro-d activities, as well as serving as EEPSA secretary for the past 11 years.
+Donna has been a teacher for over 19 years, encouraging her students to connect with their environment through place-based learning experiences.
+She has initiated various “green” related projects with her students and recently completed her Graduate Diploma in Nature and Place-based Learning through SFU.
+She is currently teaching for the Chilliwack School District.
+In her spare time, she enjoys paddling, photography, hiking, gardening and spending time with her daughters.

 email: [email protected]